For Life Week at Queen’s!

 as part of For Life Week.

-engaging activities.
-They baked delicious muffins with Mr Mann in the Leiths Kitchen,
+A highlight was baking delicious muffins with Mr Mann in the Leiths Kitchen.

 Smartest Giant Day – brought Julia Donaldson’s much-loved story to life through a variety of